Dealing With Medical Emergencies

 Medical emergencies can be frightening, especially if you are unprepared.
 Being familiar with first aid instructions can help you prevent or minimize serious injury.
 It can even save lives.
 Knowing what to do will give you the confidence to act calmly and quickly.

 How can you be better prepared for emergencies?

-Keep a list of emergency numbers by the telephone.
+Keep a list of emergency numbers by the telephone or on your cell phone.
 If you have a cell phone, program these numbers into your telephone book:

 - Fire department

 - Local hospital